WICG/attribution-reporting-api/EVENT.md

 https://<reporting origin>/.well-known/attribution-reporting/error
 ```

-The top-level sites may opt in to receive error reports by declaring a reporting
+The top-level sites may opt in to receiving error reports by declaring a reporting
-endpoint via a HTTP header in the top-level document response:
+endpoint via an HTTP header in the top-level document response:
 ```
 Attribution-Error-Reporting-Endpoint: <reporting endpoint>
 ```